Last updated on March 15th, 2019 at 11:50 pm

 Unlike other tourist destinations in the Philippines, Siquijor doesn’t really have a reliable transportation system.
 Aside from the shared tricycles that go around the cities, you wouldn’t find the usual jeepneys, buses or vans.
 However, you can always rent a motorbike for less than 500 PHP a day.
 Tricycles can also be hired for a day trip in Siquijor.
 They usually know the best tourist spots in the island so you’re in good hands.
 When you’re in the San Juan area, you might not even need these vehicles since most beaches and restaurants are walking distance from each other.

 Internet and Wifi Connection in Siquijor Island

-Things To Do in Siquijor Island and Siquijor Toursit Spots
+Things To Do in Siquijor Island and Siquijor Tourist Spots

 It will only take around 3-4 hours to go around the island since it’s not that big.
-You can rent a motorbike or a tricycle or go on a guided tour like we did.
-Wee teamed up with Orientwind Travel for our trip to Siquijor.
-Check out our favorite spots in this Siquijor travel guide:
+You can rent a motorbike, a day trip with a tricycle or go on a guided tour.
+Check out our Siquijor tourist spots in this Siquijor travel guide:

 1. Visit Churches in Siquijor Island

 There are a few churches in the island like San Isidro Labrador.
 For me, it was kind of funny since I’m from Madrid and the festivity of the city is called San Ignacio Labrador.
 The celebration falls on the same day and people honor the same thing: it’s a festivity for the patron saint of farmers.
 You can also visit St. Francis de Assisi Church, another religious attraction in Siquijor Island.